-Short Track – Long Track (videos below)
+Short Track versus Long Track

 Learn to Skate

 Local clubs like Syracuse Speedskating host Learn to Skate programs to introduce the community to the sport.
 With the focus on fun, new skaters will learn about equipment & how to use it, basic rules and drills.
 Welcoming to all, this introduction may lead to competition.
-Yes, even those at the masters’ level (age 30 and over) may still compete!
+Yes, even those at the masters’ level (age 30 and over) still compete!

 Age Group Speedskating